Coyote versus raccoon results may surprise you

 That’s one brave little coon!!!

-55 thoughts on “Coyote versus raccoon results may surprise you”
+55 Replies to “Coyote versus raccoon results may surprise you”

 1. Interesting series of photographs, but a little bit deceiving.
 Growing up with a father who was an active trapper and hunter I have had many opportunity to observe predatory conflicts between wild animals and I can tell you that no two encounters are the same.
 In the pictures you can clearly see the raccoon move off into the trees while the coyote sniffs and weighs out his options.
 I can tell you that what is most likely occurring here is a defensive posture.
 If the raccoon had decided to flee the coyote would have immediately gone into predatory mode, but in most cases this will not happen.
 A wolf, bear, cougar, or any other predator (large or small) will rarely take unnecessary risks when hunting unless they are starving or feel the prey is weak enough to be killed without presenting itself as a threat.
 If this coyote had been starving, or the raccoon had bolted these photo’s would most likely have shown something quite different.